HappySeaFox/sail/EXAMPLES.md

 /*
  * Recommended: finish working with the implicitly allocated SAIL context in this thread
- * and unload all loaded plugins attached to it.
+ * and unload all loaded codecs attached to it.
  */
 sail_finish();
 ```